 Where To Eat in Ubud

 Ubud certainly doesn’t lack great cuisine.
-The food is too die for and the best I had during my 3-week visit to Bali.
+The food is too die for and the best I had during the 6 months I lived in Bali.

-I only ate at local warungs which are small, family-owned restaurants serving affordable, mouth-watering dishes.
+I mostly ate at local warungs which are small, family-owned restaurants serving affordable, mouth-watering dishes.